Windows NVIDIA Setup

 # Create startup scriptcat > ~/start-gpuflow.sh << 'EOF'#!/bin/bashsudo service docker startsleep 5docker start gpuflow-providerEOF

-, press Enter - Create a new file called
+- Create a new file called GPUFlow.batwith this content:

 Managing your provider